VDA5050/VDA5050/VDA5050_EN.md

 # Disclaimer
 The following explanations are intended to provide guidance for implementing an interface that enables communication between mobile robots and a fleet management system.
-They are intended to be freely accessible to all users and are non binding.
+They are intended to be freely accessible to all users and are non-binding.
 Any party choosing to apply these guidelines is responsible for ensuring their correct and appropriate use in each specific case.
 Users must consider the applicable state of the art at the time the guidelines are applied.
 The use of these proposals does not relieve any party of responsibility for its own actions.
 These statements do not claim to be exhaustive, nor do they constitute an authoritative interpretation of existing laws.
 They do not replace the need to review and comply with relevant policies, legislation, or regulations.
 In addition, the specific characteristics of the respective products and their various potential applications must be considered.
 All users act at their own risk.
 Any liability on the part of the VDA and VDMA or any individuals involved in the development or application of these proposals is excluded.
 If you identify any inaccuracies in the application of these proposals or potential risks of misinterpretation, please notify the VDA immediately so that any necessary corrections can be made.